inspetor/slate/source/includes/_using.md

 ## When to send events to Inspetor

 The primary Inspetor entities are **stateful** objects.
-They have properites that can be updated, and the values of these properties are crucial to our evaluation of transaction validity.
+They have properties that can be updated, and the values of these properties are crucial to our evaluation of transaction validity.
 Thus, you should send events to Inspetor via the client library whenever properties of these objects are changed.

 However, if we base our evaluation upon outdated or incorrect information, the accuracy of our evaluation will suffer.
 As such, it is critical that you notify Inspetor of any changes to these properties whenever they occur via the Inspetor Client Library.